| Branagh Fires Up 'Hamlet'

 cast was festooned with one kind of paranoia or another,"

+he said.
 On the other hand, "there

 was a great camaraderie.
 Gielgud and Mills were complete gossip